Skip to main content

 Users can automate follow-up responses based on survey results to gather more insights on the topic.
 Key performance metrics—like rep productivity, response time, and support volume—are available with the reporting and analytics dashboard.
 Each dashboard can house up to 30 reports.

-Pricing: Plans start at $18 per month for two users.
+Pricing: Plans start at $15 per seat/month, billed annually.
 A free plan is available.

 16. Kustomer

 Kustomer is a customer service platform that can help support teams manage customer interactions.
-It consolidates customer data from multiple sources into a timeline view, providing agents with customer history, preferences, and interactions in a chronological conversation thread.
-Agents can access prewritten replies, suggested actions, and ticket tagging options.
+It consolidates customer data from multiple sources like CRMs and social media into a timeline view, providing agents with customer history, preferences, and interactions in a chronological conversation thread.
+Agents can access pre-written replies, suggested actions, and ticket tagging options.

 Kustomer offers AI tools that use natural language processing to detect customer intent.
-It can analyze conversations and track customer sentiment so businesses can identify happy and sad customers.
+It can analyze conversations and track customer sentiment so businesses can identify happy or upset customers.
 Support teams can also use Kustomer’s AI to classify and route conversations based on the customer’s historical data.

 The platform includes live reporting and analytics dashboards displaying real-time customer service metrics.
 Kustomer can retain data for reporting for up to two years.
 Users can make one-time data exports or establish regularly scheduled report exports.